Beyond the Polybag: New Ideas in Packaging Sustainability

 One of the most prominent tools in this regard is the Higg Index, a sustainability scorecard.
 This summer, the Sustainable Apparel Coalition will relaunch its Brand & Retail Module, which will offer adopters ways to measure and seek improvement in packaging.

 Even without a codified set of best practices, individual strategies are emerging.
-Lincoln suggest that more brands tap into the Teton Sports micro model.
+Lincoln suggested that more brands tap into the Teton Sports micro model.
 “Take one topic, go after it, be tenacious, don’t take no for an answer, ask a lot of whys, and then move on to the next thing once you’ve tackled it.”

-On a broader scale, Gendell advises brands to adopt a “three pillar” system that addresses materials sourcing (using recycled, biodegradable, and compostable materials), optimization (reducing materials and volume), and recovery (ensuring materials are easily recyclable).
+On a broader scale, Gendell advised brands to adopt a “three pillar” system that addresses materials sourcing (using recycled, biodegradable, and compostable materials), optimization (reducing materials and volume), and recovery (ensuring materials are easily recyclable).
 This involves interrogating the supply chain.

 Perhaps the brightest glimmer of hope, then, is collaboration.
-“The power of one is strong, but the power of many speaks volumes,” says Lincoln.
+“The power of one is strong, but the power of many speaks volumes,” said Lincoln.
 “If we can come together and find a way to leverage that louder voice, then the sky’s the limit.”